germanrio/request-cached/README.md

 [npmImg]: https://img.shields.io/npm/v/request-cached.svg
 [npmUrl]: https://npmjs.org/package/request-cached

-This library adds to [request library][requestWeb] the ability to cache data retrieved from a real server into a local server.
+This library adds to [request library][requestWeb] the ability to cache data retrieved from a main server into a local server.

-So, when you are requesting the data for the first time, the data will be retrieved from the real server and saved locally.
-And whenever you do the request for a second time, the data is retrieved locally.
+So, when you are requesting data for the first time, it will be retrieved from the main server and saved locally.
+Afterwards whenever you do the request for a second time, the data is retrieved locally.

 Useful when scrapping.